 While you browse through these sites you will read a language that appears benign and even needed, yet the practical application and act of killing so many innocent species unlucky to find themselves in another country is horrendous to contemplate and makes me wonder about the sanity of this human race.

-Nature abhors a vacuum and will do anything to balance her eco system and can usually do it – its called adaption its called evolution.
-When ‘man’ decides to play god then unintended consequences abound and we are all put at risk.
-That we now stand at the edge of this psychopathic agenda of death, we must pause for a moment and consider how industry with the approval of governments have de forested the planet to feed its voracious appetitive for money for economic growth at all costs .
+Nature abhors a vacuum and will do anything to balance her eco system and usually does, its called adaption, its called evolution.
+When ‘man’ decides to play god unintended consequences abound and we are all put at risk.
+That we now live in a world that has become so degraded from mans greed and disconnectednes - his psychopathic agenda of death, we must pause for a moment and consider how industry with the approval of governments have de forested the planet to feed its voracious appetitive for money for economic growth at all costs .
 There has been a huge cost - industry enabled by governments have destroyed so much of the worlds natural habitat that species extinction has become so obvious.
 The shock of this has forced the agenda of biodiversity loss using eradication of non native species as a means to address it

-Here in NZ it is seen most noticeably in the dropping of poison out of helicopters into pristine eco systems, rendering them silent
+Here in NZ it is seen most noticeably in the dropping of poison - a known insecticide no less - out of helicopters into pristine eco systems, rendering them silent

 When New Zealand announced its Predator Free NZ vision it wasn’t as if suddenly someone in the department of conservation woke up with a great idea – it was a directive NZ had to follow as part of being a member of the United Nations.
 They never mention this

 There is a global agenda to rid every nation in the world of any and all non native species – animals and plants – non productive species that is – cows and sheep bulls and horses and domestic pigs will stay because they are part of industry and form the back bone of many economies.
 But the rest that are not needed will be eradicated .